evanjamespaciencia/Programming-Assignment-1/README.md

 ```
 ## 3. BOOKEND SWAP PROBLEM
 Create a function that accepts a list containing at least two elements.
 Unpack the list into 3 elements:<br>
-- first – the first element.
+- first – the first element.<br>
-• middle – a list containing everything between the first and last elements.
+- middle – a list containing everything between the first and last elements.<br>
-• last – the last element
+- last – the last element<br><br>
-<br> Swap the first and last elements of the list while keeping the middle elements in order and leaving the original list unchanged. <br>
+<br>Swap the first and last elements of the list while keeping the middle elements in order and leaving the original list unchanged. <br>
 The following functions and methods were used:<br><br>
 - `"".remove(a)` - Removes an element from a list.<br>
 Example: <br>